ionic-team/ionic-site/_posts/2014-05-13-introducing-ionic-learn.markdown

 ### Interactive

 I am a kinesthetic learner.
 Reading and listening to content is great, but being able to experiment and break is even better.
-For this, we developed Scratchpad, an interactive part of Learn Ionic that contains the relevant code for an article, and lets you preview and modify it as the developer.
+For this, we developed Scratchpad, an interactive part of Learn Ionic that contains the relevant code for an article, letting you preview and modify it as the developer.
 Want to really understand what happens when you change a directive's properties?
 I do too, and having a sandbox to do it in-line makes it that much easier to get the feedback you need.
+Scratchpad is perfect for quickly getting dirty with your Ionic apps, with more on that later.

 ### Check it out